Xyriel Manabat: 2023–present: Return to acting

 Manabat returned to acting in January 2023 through the revenge drama Dirty Linen.
 She attended the first Star Magical Prom and ABS-CBN Ball the following months and appeared in the coming-of-age drama Senior High later that year.
 Candy magazine named her among the most stylish while Nylon Manila included her on their list of the breakthrough performances of the year, with writer Rafael Bautista calling her "one of the best actresses of her generation."
 Manabat reprised her role the following year in the television sequel High Street and appeared with co-star Zaijan Jaranilla at the Star Magical Prom where she was listed among the best dressed celebrities by Cosmopolitan and Nylon Manila.

 Manabat was cast as Thea, close friend of Maris Racal's character in the sports drama Sunshine.
 The film first premiered at the 49th Toronto International Film Festival, and was theatrically released in the Philippines on July 23, 2025.
 The same year, she joined the cast of the eighteenth season of Pinoy Big Brother: Celebrity Collab Edition.
 Following her eviction nearly two months later, she starred in an episode of the drama anthology Wish Ko Lang!.
 In July 2025, she was cast in a supporting role as Madeth, the secretary of Anne Curtis' character in the adaptation of the Korean drama It's Okay to Not Be Okay.
 In September 2025, Manabat portrayed Mimi, Mauricia's daughter, in the fantasy comedy Kontrabida Academy which premiered on Netflix and was part of the ensemble cast as Sandy in the drama comedy The Last Beergin, which opened to 54 cinemas nationwide the following month.
-On December 25, 2025, Manabat will play a supporting character in the upcoming romantic drama Love You So Bad which will compete at the 51st Metro Manila Film Festival.
+Later in 2025, Manabat appeared in the romantic drama Love You So Bad which competed at the 51st Metro Manila Film Festival.

+In January 2026, Manabat starred as Mrld's love interest in the music video for the track "Malayo" (lit.
+'Far'), which depicts the two as pickleball athletes.